Alfredredbird/tookie-osint/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# THIS IS A DEV BRANCH
-# NOTHING HERE IS FINAL AND IS MOST LIKELY BROKEN AND OR BUGGY
-# PLEASE GO TO THE MAIN BRANCH FOR A STABLE BUILD
 # (Tookie-OSINT is being rebuilt)
 Tookie-OSINT is being complete rebuilt 100% from scrath to add more community support and faster optimizations.